aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Three can keep a secret, if you get rid of two.
+> 🥠 The road to riches is paved with homework.

-Last update: Sat Dec 21 05:07:45 2024
+Last update: Sun Dec 22 05:07:52 2024

 ### Let's play! 🎮